cassiebuhler/conminCG/pythonCode/Huber/README.md

 The driver code is the file *huber_Example.py*.
 Run this file.

+If all the models are ran (model = 2), the code will output a performance profile for number of iterations and elapsed time.

+1. **MODIFY SOLVER**

+There are 3 solvers that can be called by the toggling the variable called *model*.

+*model = 0* -> solve using CG without cubic regularization

+*model = 1* -> solve using CG with cubic regularization

+*model = 2* -> solve using all the above.
+In other words, solve each problem twice, using a different solver each time.

-1. **MODIFY PROBLEM SIZE**
+2. **MODIFY PROBLEM SIZE**

 To change the problem size, you can modify *m* and *n*.

-2. **MODIFY NUMBER OF PROBLEMS**
+3. **MODIFY NUMBER OF PROBLEMS**

 We run the problem 100 times by using a for loop.
-To change the number of problems, modify the *rr* variable.
+To change the number of problems, modify the numProbs variable.

 ## CONTACT